03 Using R syntax

 4.1 Introduction

-embedding model is stored as an object of class
+text embedding model is stored as an object of class

 TextEmbeddingModel

 In aifedcuation, the transformation of raw texts into numbers is a separate step from downstream tasks such as classification.
 This is to reduce computational time on machines with low performance.
 By separating text embedding from other tasks, the text embedding has to be calculated only once and can be used for different tasks at the same time.
 Another advantage is that the training of the downstream tasks involves only the downstream tasks an not the parameters of the embedding model, making training less time-consuming, thus decreasing computational intensity.
-Finally, this approach allows the analysis of long documents by applying the same algorithm to different parts.
+Finally, this approach allows the analysis of long documents by applying the same algorithm to different parts of a text.

 The text embedding model provides a unified interface: After creating the model with different methods, the handling of the model is always the same.